earndero/lisper/README.md

 # lisper
-Parsing and evaluation of List expressions
+Parsing and evaluation of Lisp expressions

 Translation of wisp repository from .cpp to .java.